-Mercedes-AMG’s GT has just been updated, but a bigger, badder and presumably faster version of the Affalterbach tuner’s standalone sports car has been spotted testing at the Nürburgring and on some surrounding streets.
+Mercedes-AMG’s GT has just been updated, but a bigger, badder and presumably faster version of the Affalterbach tuner’s standalone sports car has been spotted testing at the Nürburgring and on some of the German racetrack's surrounding streets.

-The car looks like the track-focused GT R Pro, but there are clues that suggest we’re looking a tester for something even more hardcore.
+The car looks to be derived from the track-focused GT R Pro, but there are clues that suggest we’re looking a tester for something even more hardcore.
 We’re talking about a GT Black Series, a car AMG boss Tobias Moers has said will be ready for sale in 2020.
 This means we’ll likely see it introduced as a 2021 model.

 Developing a Black Series model isn’t just about dialing up the juice.
 Some readers will recall that the SLS AMG Black Series actually had less torque than the standard model.

-In the car’s cross hairs will be Porsche’s 911 GT2 RS.
+The car’s main target is Porsche’s 911 GT2 RS.
 Pretty much every other 911 variant is kept in check by the GT R Pro, so we wouldn’t be surprised if the GT Black Series has what it takes to tackle the flagship 911.
-Other potential targets include McLaren's 600LT and the Lamborghini Huracan Performante.
+Other potential targets include the Lamborghini Huracan Performante and McLaren 600LT.